-41. Events after the Balance Sheet Date
+42. Events after the Balance Sheet Date

-The Statement of Accounts was approved by the Responsible Finance Officer on 30th June 2014, and this is the date up to which events after the balance sheet date have been considered for inclusion in the Accounts.
-No post balance sheet events have been identified in the period to 30th June 2014.
+The Statement of Accounts was approved by the Responsible Finance Officer on 30th June 2015, and this is the date up to which events after the balance sheet date have been considered for inclusion in the Accounts.